bianlab/SPIS/README.md

 ```
 python segmentation.py
 ```
 The pre-trained model we provide is trained on the WBC dataset, and it can only segment white blood cells.
 If you want to test SPIS on other segmentation data, you need to retrain SPIS.
-First, remove the comment from line 191 in `net/UDLSSPI005_step1.py`.
-Then, put your training and testing data in the `data` folder and replace the original WBC dataset according to the original file structure.
+First, put your training and testing data in the `data` folder and replace the original WBC dataset according to the original file structure.
 Then run  `trainUDL005_step1.py ` to start the first training stage.

 ```
 python trainUDL005_step1.py